emp2/splurf/README.md

 # splurf
 Splurf is the future of the web.
-Now with sandwich error codes.
+Now with sandwich status codes.